jmeagher/jdbc_grapher/README.md

-impala_grapher
+jdbc_grapher
 ==============

-Provides a mechanism for graphing the results of Impala queries
+Provides a mechanism for graphing the results of JDBC queries